Specific seasonal summer jobs in Alaska to apply for, and how to afford to live in Alaska (from people who have done it).

 While in Alaska in 2012, we met Ira, a retired-lawyer-turned-tour-guide.

-Ira stumbled upon his position probably how it often happens: as a newly retiree he traveled to Alaska and just fell in love with its beauty and majesty.
+Ira stumbled upon his seasonal summer Alaska job probably how it often happens: as a newly retiree he traveled to Alaska and just fell in love with its beauty and majesty.
 He wanted to find a way to spend several months a year in Alaska, and so at the age of 64 he reinvented himself by becoming a seasonal worker.

 Even though it’s been several years, I’m still pretty fascinated with this idea for lifestyle design.